 Symptoms of Pancreatic Cancer

 Pancreatic cancer is sometimes called a “silent cancer” because the early symptoms are often vague and unrecognised.
-It is only later, when more specific symptoms arise, that patients and doctors consider pancreatic cancer as a possibility, by which time it is often too late for surgery that could cure the cancer.
+However, please be aware of the following symptoms as if pancreatic cancer is caught early, surgery that could cure the cancer is possible.

 Classic pancreatic cancer symptoms can include:

 - Painless jaundice (yellow skin/eyes, dark urine).
 This is related to bile duct obstruction

 Other possible symptoms of pancreatic cancer:

 - Pain in the upper abdomen that radiates to the back which is new, significant and persistent that is relieved by leaning forward

 - Diabetes which is new-onset and not associated with weight gain

 - Vague dyspepsia or abdominal discomfort (not responding to prescribed medication)